Sign Up

 Health organizations that receive federal funding are required to meet standards that improve communication.
 Some of the standards are:

-• Care should be correct for different cultural health beliefs, actions, preferred languages, health knowledge, and other communication needs.
+• Care should be correct for different cultures.
+This includes health beliefs, actions, languages, health knowledge, and other communication needs.

-• Leaders and the workforce should have the correct culture and language for the people in the service area.
+• Workers should have the correct culture and language for the people in the service area.

-• Educate the workforce in culture and language as well as correct policies and actions.
+• Educate employees on culture and language, as well as correct policies and actions.

-• Offer language assistance to patients at no cost to them.
+• Offer language assistance to patients for free.

-• Inform all patients about language assistance in their preferred language, verbally and in writing.
+• Inform all patients about language assistance in their preferred language.
+This should be done verbally and in writing.

-• Make sure individuals providing language assistance are capable.
-Avoid using untrained individuals or minors as interpreters.
+• Make sure those who are providing language assistance are capable of doing so.
+Avoid using untrained individuals or family members/minors as interpreters.

 • Provide easy-to-understand print material and signs in the languages commonly used by the people in the service area.